msupply-foundation/msupply_docs/content/docs/coldchain/introduction.md

 +++

 The cold chain features within open mSupply allow you to:
-- view and manage temperature sensors
+- View and manage temperature sensors
-- import data from Berlinger Q-tag temperature loggers
+- Import data from Berlinger Q-tag temperature loggers
-- view logs and breach data from sensors
+- View logs and breach data from sensors
-- receive notifications of temperature breach events
+- Receive notifications of temperature breach events

-Sensors can be assigned to a storage location, which then allows you to associate temperature logs and breaches with specific stock.
+Sensors can be assigned to a storage location, which then allows you to associate temperature logs and breaches with specific stock lines.
+You can also view historical data to check if your cold chain equipment is operating correctly and to check if your stock might have been affected by temperature variations.

+If a temperature breach happens, then a notification is displayed on every page of open mSupply as a warning to check potentially affected stock.
+Once the breach is dismissed then the notification is no longer shown.

 Open mSupply integrates with the android based cold chain application; simply configure your cold chain application to sync with the open mSupply server address and configure a username and password.
 Temperature sensors, breaches and logs will then appear within open mSupply.

-Note that the cold chain referred to here is the integration of cold chain features within open mSupply.
-There is separate documentation for the android [cold chain application](/coldchain/introduction/).
+<div class="note">The cold chain referred to here is the integration of cold chain features within open mSupply.
+There is separate documentation for the android <a application href="/coldchain/introduction/">Cold Chain application</a>.</div>

 ## Configuration